 Tom’s of Maine recently launched an easily recyclable toothpaste tube!
 Otherwise, however, the classic plastic tube must be thrown in the trash or recycled via TerraCycle (we have a drop off box for this at Refill Madness here in Sacramento)!

 Anyway, because of this, the options for finding recyclable or reusable toothpaste options are necessary.
-The aluminum tube by Hey Humans above is also in use by David’s, but they offer no options with fluoride.
+The aluminum tube by Hey Humans above is also in use by David’s.

-Additionally, more companies offer tablets, including mintly and Hello!
+Additionally, more companies are starting to offer tablets, Hello!

 The options of great natural toothpastes is growing.
 I’m seeing new brands and companies with better and better packaging almost every month or two!

-Our favorites are the Hello and Native brands.
+Our favorites are the Hello and Native brands for paste with fluoride and NOBS for tablets with the fluoride alternative.
 I usually opt for the former because it’s less expensive but happily buy the latter when it’s the one available!

 Leave a Reply